 Security — There will be times when we will be in areas where pickpockets operate.
 The number one item you want to protect is your passport!
 Dr. Manor recommends "pickpocket-proof pants" from Clothing Arts (clothingarts.com).
 I wear 5.11 pants, and they work well for me.
 We can loan you money or clothing, but we can't loan you our passport!
 I make a photocopy of my Passport, Driver's License, and Insurance Cards and have a copy of that in each piece of luggage I carry and in my backpack.

 Luggage — How much luggage should you take on the trip?
 Some folks like to take anything they think they might need.
 Others can pack everything they want for a 2-week trip in a carry-on!
-Keep in mind, that you will be toting your luggage at times.
+Keep in mind, that you will be toting your luggage at times — sometimes for several blocks or up and down stairs.
 We will provide you luggage tags, but you may do something else to identify your luggage, like paint a bright sunflower on it!
 On my luggage tag, I don't put my home address and phone number (I don't want people to have it) — I put the address and phone number of my home church.
 (I don't put the church name on the tag.)

 Eating overseas — We've always had great food on the tours.
 However, to make sure my system can handle any changes, about a month before I leave, I begin taking probiotics to help build up good bacteria in my gut.
 This is not as critical in nations where the food is like or similar to what we are used to.
 However, we do this as a precaution even in places like Israel, England, or Greece.